sergey-dryabzhinsky/python-zstd/README.rst

    >>> $ ZSTD_THREADS=0 python -m build -w

- If you're meet some cpu instruction errorrsyou may try to disable built-in optimizations and pass option `--libzstd-no-use-asm`:
+If you're meet some cpu instruction errorrs you may try to disable built-in optimizations and pass option `--libzstd-no-use-asm`:

    >>> $ python setup.py build_ext --libzstd-no-use-asm clean

 Or add more speed with option `--libzstd-use-asm-bmi2` to use instructions for new AMD CPU.
 When using a PEP 517 builder you can use ``ZSTD_ASM`` environment variable instead:
-And ``ZST_ASM_BMI2=1``
+And ``ZST_ASM_BMI2=1`` too for bmi2 use.

    >>> $ ZSTD_ASM=0 python -m build -w